ToughTechs151/robot-template/Docs/SoftwareTeamRules.md

 3. No value in the robot that will be changed/tuned should be hardcoded.
 Always allow them to be changed from the Drive Station.
 The best way to do that is to use Preferences.
 Always log the value used in the log file.
 4. Create a Github issue for your current task at hand, whatever it is, then create a branch for the issue and code using the branch.
 Always commit to this branch before you deploy code to the robot.
 Record in the commit comments on what you are trying to do and why you made your latest change.
 5. Make sure Git will record your name in the commits.

-# Rules for other teams working with software.
+## Rules for other teams working with software

 1. The Mechanical and Electrical teams don't build anything until they tell the software team what port everything is plugged into, what PDP it gets power from, the type of every motor, the gear ratio on every gearbox, the size and type of all the wheels, the ticks per unit of every encoder.
 Those teams are free to change them at any time, but you must inform software *before* the change.
 Feel free to let Software choose a value, but we must be informed of what choices are to be made.
 There should be one official golden source recording this information, preferably on Github.
-3. The Drive Team should be the final arbiter of controller assignments.
+1. The Drive Team should be the final arbiter of controller assignments.
 Again, there should be one official source of this information, preferably on Github.
 Software and the Drive Team and Strategy teams should discuss these assignments frequently.